Counting Subgraphs in Degenerate Graphs: Introduction

 \subsection{Counting homomorphisms in linear time in general graphs}

-In this section we obtain a characterization of the graphs $H$ such that $\hom(H,\cdot)$ can be computed in linear time in {\em general} (i.e., not necessarily degenerate) input graphs.
+In this section we obtain a characterization of the graphs $H$ such that $\hom(H,\cdot)$ can be computed in (near-)linear time in {\em general} (i.e., not necessarily degenerate) input graphs.
 Dalmau and Jonsson \cite{DJ} have shown that the complexity of counting $H$-homomorphisms (in general graphs) is essentially controled by the tree-width $\text{tw}(H)$ of $H$: it had been previously shown (see \cite[Proposition 7]{FG}) that $\hom(H,\cdot)$ can be computed in time $O(n^{\text{tw}(H) + 1})$ in $n$-vertex graphs; and conversely, Dalmau and Jonsson \cite{DJ} have shown that there is a function $f : \mathbb{N} \rightarrow \mathbb{N}$ with $f(t) \rightarrow \infty$ (as $t \rightarrow \infty$), such that $\hom(H,\cdot)$ cannot be computed in time $O(n^{f(\text{tw}(H))})$ in $n$-vertex graphs (under the assumption that $\text{FPT}$ does not equal $\#\text{W}[1]$).
 Here we obtain a sharper\footnote{ Comparing Theorem \ref{thm:charac_general_graphs} to the result of \cite{DJ}, we note that a special case of the latter also uses a reduction from the triangle-counting problem; it shows that, assuming Conjecture \ref{conj:triangle_detection}, $\hom(H,\cdot)$ cannot be computed in time $O(|V(G)|)$ whenever $H$ contains the $3 \times 3$ grid as a minor.
-Evidently, this condition does not capture all non-forest graphs $H$ (cf. Theorem \ref{thm:charac_general_graphs}). } result for the special case of linear runtime; we show that $\hom(H,\cdot)$ can be computed in linear time {\em if and only if} $\text{tw}(H) = 1$, namely $H$ is a forest. \begin{theorem} Assuming Conjecture \ref{conj:triangle_detection}, $\hom(H,G)$ can be computed in time $O(|V(G)| + |E(G)|)$ if and only if $H$ is a forest. \end{theorem}
+Evidently, this condition does not capture all non-forest graphs $H$ (cf. Theorem \ref{thm:charac_general_graphs}). } result for the special case of linear runtime; we show that $\hom(H,\cdot)$ can be computed in linear time {\em if and only if} $\text{tw}(H) = 1$, namely $H$ is a forest. \begin{theorem} For a graph $H$, $\hom(H,G)$ can be computed in time $\tilde{O}(|V(G)| + |E(G)|)$ if and only if $H$ is a forest.
+The ``only if" part is under Conjecture \ref{conj:triangle_detection}. \end{theorem}

+\paragraph{Some Open Questions} By a series of works~\cite{BPS,BPS_SODA21}, including the present paper, we have gained a deep understanding of what kind of patterns can be counted in near-linear time in degenerate graphs.
+However, from a theoretical standpoint, it would be interesting to explore beyond linear-time algorithms.
+Specifically, we pose the following question: {\em Can we characterize patterns that are countable in quadratic \nolinebreak time?}